Skip to main content

 Region: Coastal areas

-Samak Meshwi refers to grilled fish, often made using Zubaidi (Kuwait's national fish).
-The fish is marinated with garlic, lemon, and spices, then grilled to perfection over charcoal.
-It's usually served with rice, salad, and bread.
-The smoky flavor and crispy skin make it a local favorite, especially in coastal restaurants and homes.
-Fresh fish from the Arabian Gulf is the key to this simple yet delicious dish.
+Samak Meshwi just means grilled fish, and it's often made with zubaidi, Kuwait's national fish.
+The fish is marinated in garlic, lemon, and spices, then grilled over charcoal, and it comes with rice, salad, and bread.
+The smoke and the crisp skin are what make it a local favorite, in coastal restaurants and at home alike.
+The whole thing hinges on fresh fish from the Arabian Gulf.

 Fahsa (Bedouin Stew)